 The Academy Trust meets once a year.
 It currently has five Members, who are appointed by the Board of Trustees (GB).
 This includes: the Chair and Vice Chair of the GB, Chair of the Finance Committee, Chair of the Curriculum Committee and Chair of the Personnel Committee.
-They appoint the auditors, maintain a strategic overview of the Academy's progress, monitor the Trustees' work, and devolve all other duties to the Board of Trustees.
+Members appoint the auditors, maintain a strategic overview of the Academy's progress, monitor the Trustees' work, and devolve all other duties to the Board of Trustees, subject to Members being satisfied that such delegation remains appropriate.

 The Board of Trustees normally meets four times a year.
 The Board establishes an overall framework for the governance of the Academy and determines membership, terms of reference and procedures of Committees and other groups.
-It receives reports including policies from its committees for ratification.
-It monitors the activities of the Committees through the minutes of their meetings at full Governing body meetings.
+It receives reports including policies from the committees for ratification.
+It monitors the activities of the Committees through the minutes of their meetings at full Governing Body meetings.
 The Board may from time to time establish Working Groups to perform specific tasks over a limited timescale.
 The Headteacher of the Academy is also the Accounting Officer for the Trust.
 There are delegated duties from the Board, and these are clearly documented within the Schedule of Financial Delegation.